 However, some studies have shown that as little as 2% of Tae Kwon Do practitioners may actually be involved in competitive Tae Kwon Do with the vast majority of participants training purely for recreation and enjoyment.

-The WTF sport is adapted from the form of Tae Kwon Do developed by the 'Kukkiwon' in South Korea, an internationally recognised training headquarters.
+The WTF sport is adapted from the form of Tae Kwon Do developed by the 'Kukkiwon' in South Korea, an international training headquarters.

 ITF refers to the 'International Taekwon-Do Federation' an organisation founded by General Choi, Hong Hi (1918 - 2002).
 Due to internal differences with the Korean government, Gen Choi took his organisation outside of Korea and this led to the major split which saw the emergence of the World Taekwondo Federation and the primary divisions that continue to exist.